INTERVIEW AND PICTURES BY MARKO SYRJALA

 I have also heard that initially, you had a plan to include those songs for the new set-list, but it didn’t happen.
 Why?

 Blackie Lawless: We did think about it.
 But when I say we had planned it, we talked about it.
 But when we did this album originally, when the footage was shot, it was shot in ’92, right after the record was recorded.
 We only have original footage of those songs.
 The other three songs were in my head, but they weren’t recorded.
-So, what’s the point in trying to shoot footage, because at that time I’m thinking to myself?
+So, what’s the point in trying to shoot footage because I’m thinking to myself at that time?
 Those three songs may never be recorded.
 So how can you shoot something when you don’t have music for it already?

 After playing most of those songs live for over 25 years, you probably have a different view and touch to the songs now, so maybe that helped the process a little bit?